Long March 3B: Long March 3C

 A modified version of the Long March 3B, the Long March 3C, was developed in the mid-1990s to bridge the gap in payload capacity between the Long March 3B and 3A.
 It is almost identical to the Long March 3B, but has two boosters instead of four, giving it a reduced GTO payload capacity of 3800 kg.
 Its maiden launch took place on 25 April 2008.

+Launch statistics

+Just for LM-3 and 3B/E (excludes LM-3C).